N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

 We recall the definition and some basic properties of the relative Picard space as in \cite{Bosch1990Neron-models}. \begin{definition}(\cite[8.1.2]{Bosch1990Neron-models}) Let $S$ be a scheme, and $X/S$ an $S$-scheme.
 We define the \emph{relative Picard functor of $X$ over $S$} to be the fppf-sheaf associated to the functor

 We denote it by $\on{Pic}_{X/S}$.
-There is an obvious factorisation of this functor via abelian groups.
+Tensor product of line bundles gives a group structure on $\on{Pic}(X\times_S T)$ for each $T$, yielding a factorisation of this functor via abelian groups.

 Given a test scheme $T/S$, it is often useful to have a concrete way to represent elements of $\on{Pic}_{X/S}$.
-The simplest way to do this is to assume that $X/S$ has a section, in which case the natural sequence
+The simplest way to do this is to assume that $\pi\colon X\ra S$ is proper and of finite presentation, that $ \pi_*\ca{O}_X = \ca{O}_S$ universally, and that $\pi$ has a section, in which case the natural sequence